-- 8.1 While performing hot-line work. - 8.2 While falling danger trees if an electrical hazard could result. - 8.3 While installing or removing any conductor which crosses over or under normally energized high-voltage circuits.
-If the work cannot be accomplished under the protection of a Hold Order, a clearance will be obtained. - 8.4 While removing or replacing hot-stick links on normally energized high-voltage facilities. - 8.5 While proximity work is in progress during line construction. - 8.6 While testing or washing insulators 'hot.' - 8.7 While equipment is being operated near energized high-voltage facilities and there is the possibility of accidental contact or violation of the applicable MAD. - 8.8 While performing approved bare-hand procedures. - 8.9 While using the '500 kV All Others' MAD instead of the larger '500 kV Series Cap' MAD on 500 kV lines that have series capacitors installed, when capacitors are bypassed and isolated.
+- 7.1 While performing hot-line work. - 7.2 While falling danger trees if an electrical hazard could result. - 7.3 While installing or removing any conductor which crosses over or under normally energized high-voltage circuits.
+If the work cannot be accomplished under the protection of a Hold Order, a clearance will be obtained. - 7.4 While removing or replacing hot-stick links on normally energized high-voltage facilities. - 7.5 While proximity work is in progress during line construction. - 7.6 While testing or washing insulators 'hot.' - 7.7 While equipment is being operated near energized high-voltage facilities and there is the possibility of accidental contact or violation of the applicable MAD. - 7.8 While performing approved bare-hand procedures. - 7.9 While using the '500 kV All Others' MAD instead of the larger '500 kV Series Cap' MAD on 500 kV lines that have series capacitors installed, when capacitors are bypassed and isolated. - 7.10 Hold order procedures are defined in the Switching and Clearance Procedures.

-9. SWITCHES, ISOLATING DEVICES, ENERGIZED RESTRICTIONS ON
+8. SWITCHES, ISOLATING DEVICES, ENERGIZED RESTRICTIONS ON